 I was born in Kingston, Jamaica, and lived there for the first 12 years of my life.
 I moved to New York City for the next two years, the suburbs of Philadelphia for high school, Penn State for college, and Stanford for graduate school.
 I received my Ph.D. in Applied Physics from Stanford in March 2009.
-You can see the type of research I did here.
+I studied space plasma physics, and you can read my publications here.
 From Sept.
 2009 – Sept.
 2011 I was an AAAS Science and Technology Policy Fellow at the Environmental Protection Agency.
-Since January 2012, I have had worked in enterprise software.
+Since January 2012, I have worked in enterprise software.

 The one exception is the blog my wife and I have about our experience as foster parents.
-Being a foster parent is the most most important and meaningful thing I’ve ever done.
+Being a foster parent is the most important and meaningful thing I do.
+Although we haven’t written as much as we initially planned, we hope to continue making occasional updates.
 So please also check out the Gift of Gav.

 Note: I’ve simply copied over my posts from two previous blogs.
 I mostly wrote about science studies for about three years, and then about evolution/creationism for another three.
 So if you read the archives and see an abrupt change, or come across defunct references, it’s because I mostly didn’t cull or organize my previous writing before I brought them over here.